-By all accounts this year is going to be bad, so we need to prepare ourselves and our flocks for the long months ahead.
+It’s never too early to look at this year’s winter months, so we need to prepare ourselves and our flocks for the long months ahead.

 Many beginner chicken keepers are amazed at just how hardy and tough chickens are.

 But still, a common concern is how cold is too cold for my chickens?